Phocisticks/OU_Quackers/README.md

 Adding a component

-* 1. Create a directory eg. LoginComponent in OU_Quackers/src/app/components/
+* Create a directory eg. LoginComponent in OU_Quackers/src/app/components/
-* 2. Create the html template and js file for the component in your components directory.
+* Create the html template and js file for the component in your components directory.
-* 3. Now in app.js you will need to add your component to the module.
+* Now in app.js you will need to add your component to the module.
-* a) First import your component
+* First import your component

     ```javascript
         import {LoginComponent} from './components/logincomponent/login.component.js';
      ```
- * b) Then add your component to the module
+ * Then add your component to the module

         ```javascript
             export default app = angular.module('app', [uirouter,'ngMaterial'])